ktor-doc-jp/ktor-doc-jp/pages/servers/engine.md

 }
 ```

-Replace `my.company.MyApplication` with your application's package, and `ApplicationKt` with then name of the
+Replace `my.company.MyApplication` with your application's package, and `ApplicationKt` with the name of the
 file your `Application.main` function is contained in.

 #### Deploying the hosted application